-For the 2020-2021 school year CMCS exceeded the 10% enrollment requirement for children with special needs in the head start program.
-In the Early Head Start Program the minimum requirement was not met due to under enrollment.
+For the 2021-2022 school year, CMCS exceeded the 10% enrollment requirement for children with special needs.
 To support the steady increase in our enrollment and identification of children with special needs, we have a Senior Administrative Director of Education, Administrative Director of Staff Support, and a Disabilities Manager on staff to oversee CMCS' ECED special education efforts.
-In addition, we continue to collaborate with our community partners to offer high quality special education services, and extensive professional development trainings for staff on understanding developmental milestones, challenging behaviors, and working effectively with families of children with special needs.
-We have formal partnerships with early intervention and special education provider agencies such as; Our Children First, Chat-A- Lot Kiddies, and New York Therapy.
+In addition, we continue to collaborate with our community partners to offer high-quality special education services, and extensive professional development trainings for staff on understanding developmental milestones, speech and language development, challenging behaviors, and working effectively with families of children with special needs.
+We have formal partnerships with early intervention (EI) and special education provider agencies such as; Our Children First, Up Wee Grow, Chat-A- Lot Kiddies, and New York Therapy.
+In addition, we collaborated with Kid-Centric to provide services in two inclusion classrooms for children with special needs at Sacred Heart Head Start.
+Kid-Centric also provides special education evaluations.